cysouw/diathesis/text/c01_introduction.md

 c.
 Es ist bekannt, dass der Sportler behauptet den Wettkampf zu gewinnen.
 :::

-In some intermediate cases both orders are possible, as shown with the finite verb *helfen* 'to help' in [@nnnext].
+In some intermediate cases both orders are possible, as shown with the finite verb *helfen* 'to help' in [@next].

 ::: ex
 a.
 Ich helfe dir den Koffer zu tragen.